f32c/arduino/README.md

 resolution 32-bit timer.

 DDR memory is currently not supported.
+This includes all types, DDR, DDR2, DDR3.
+Support for it should be possible because
-FPGA vendors are providing some proprietary solutions for selected memory chips.
+FPGA vendors are providing some proprietary solutions for a range of selected memory chips.